AstraZeneca/chemicalx/README.md

     epochs=100,
 )

-# outputs information about the AUC-ROC, etc. to the console
+# Outputs information about the AUC-ROC, etc. to the console.
 results.summarize()

-# save the model, losses, evaluation, and other metadata
+# Save the model, losses, evaluation, and other metadata.
 results.save("~/test_results/")
 ```